 As well as checking that you are interviewing the right person in the right household, the CAPI program also has the key checks for the routing built into the system.
 This means that for anyone being interviewed in their issued household, you will be routed automatically through the demographic section of the individual questionnaire.
-The CAPI programme also contains any information from either last year, or in a small set of cases the year before last, for the DI questions, so it is very important that we confirm the identity of the respondent.

-Changes for Wave 18
+Changes for Wave 15